Fourth of July Bible Study for kids- Freedom!

 – What do we have to do to be set free from slavery forever?

-+While living in the United States doesn’t give you the kind of AMAZING freedom that Jesus can give, we do have a lot of benefits of liberty just because we live in this country.
++While living in the United States doesn’t give the PERFECT freedom that Jesus offers, we still enjoy many benefits of liberty simply because we live in this country.

 -Can you name some of them?